 - The equivalent IF formula repeats the IF function 7 times.

-Method 2: Search for the first expression that equals TRUE
+Method 2: Find the first expression that returns TRUE

 The first example can be useful in some cases.
 Which is when evaluating against a single value.
 However, I tend to use the SWITCH function when evaluating multiple expressions.

-When you look at the below table containing data , there have been some changes in the ‘Day’ column.
+When you look at the below table containing data, there have been some changes in the ‘Day’ column.
 You can now find an empty cell and some duplicate values.
-In this example I want to indicate which days are weekdays and which are weekend.
-Also I need some error checking for empty cells.
-Lastly I return a default value when none of the expressions evaluate as true.
+In this example, I want to indicate which days are weekdays and which belong to the weekend.
+Also, I need some error checking for empty cells.
+Lastly, I return a default value when none of the expressions evaluates as true.

 Notice the following: